Mano2610/CE888/Assignment2/README.md

   To run the sentiment analysis for the dataset, Please run the sentiment.ipynb file

-  To run the irony detection for the dataset, Please run the irony.ipynb file
+  To run the irony detection for the dataset, Please run the Irony.ipynb file

-  To run the offensive detenction for the dataset, Please run the offensive.ipynb file
+  To run the offensive detenction for the dataset, Please run the Offensive.ipynb file

   **Requirements:**